dassoulin/SOSF/README.md

+# SOSF
-# This is a mock website made for the Seminary of South Florida
+This is a mock website made for the Seminary of South Florida.